 I've been super lucky to do a lot of freelance work for J.J.
 Abrams' BAD ROBOT the past few years, directing, designing a TV show title sequence, writing and even helping with pitches and marketing.
 This time around I was presented with a new challenge, er, a new frontier: Stop motion animation.
-I was brought on to take over an already started short film / commercial for Hasbro's KRE-O toy line as a director and one-dude-stop-motion-animation entity (with post production help from a ton of CG genius').
+I was brought on to take over an already started short film / commercial for Hasbro's KRE-O toy line as a co-director (amongst several other talents contributing to the director duties) and one-dude-stop-motion-animation entity (with post production help from a ton of CG genius').

 The challenge was extra unique because it served the dual purpose of marketing the upcoming film STAR TREK: INTO DARKNESS, thus there were several clients in which to get all creatively polygamous with: Bad Robot, Paramount Pictures and Hasbro.